Dirty-Bit/Weather-Code-Challenge/README.md

 The same is true for the App.config within the OpenWeatherMapAPI.Tests project.

-Remove tracking chainges: `git update-index --skip-worktree "Weather WebAPI\OpenWeatherMapAPI.Tests\Web.config"`
+Remove tracking changes: `git update-index --skip-worktree "Weather WebAPI\OpenWeatherMapAPI.Tests\Web.config"`

 Add your API key: